TheCapsLock/PiRogue/doc/install_en.md

 PiRogue has a tiny OLED screen on top of it.
 This screen displays two different screens:
 *  the boot screen defined in `oled-screen/boot.py`
 *  the details screen defined in `oled-screen/infos.py`

+## 7 - A little note about hostapd and WPA2

+We use hostapd to create a new Wifi Access Point.
+This access point is protected using WPA2.

+**some Wifi dongle does not support WPA2 when acting as an access point**.
+If you cannot connect to the PiRogue access point with the correct passphrase your Wifi dongle may not be supported.

+We have successfully tested with:

+* TP-Link WN722N v1